terralang/terra/getting-started.md

 Installing Terra
 ================

 Terra currently runs on Mac OS X, Linux, and 64-bit Windows.
 Binary releases for popular versions of these systems are available [online](https://github.com/zdevito/terra/releases), and we recommend you use them if possible because building Terra requires a working install of LLVM and Clang, which can be difficult to accomplish.
+The binaries do not require any dependencies for most operations.
+For interaction with the C ecosystem, such as including C header files or creating executable and shared libraries, you need to have the right development tools installed.
+On OSX, you need the Xcode Command Line Toos; On Linux you need the `gcc` toolchain (`build-essential` package in Ubuntu); and for Windows you need a copy of Microsoft Visual Studio 2013 installed.

 Running Terra
 =============